extinctconcept/Project-1.4/README.md

 ---
 ## Unit Testing
-Unit test written by a group of highly skilled chimpanzees There will be unit test but how they are handled has not been decided yet
+Unit test written by a group of highly skilled chimpanzees There will be unit tests but how they are handled has not been decided yet

 ---
 ## System Testing